cinnamonrollll/libgenSearchDL/README.md

 # libgenSearchDL
-Download multiples files using Selenium and Requests in Python
+Download multiples files using Selenium and Requests in Python.

 use libgenDLentireSearch.py and set your search and number of pages.
 Or,